The Ancient Greek Hero taught by Harvard’s Gregory Nagy now available as an online, open access course on edX

 Through English translations that have been carefully prepared and arranged for this course, as well as through supplementary comparative material drawn from cultures other than the Greek, and featuring a wide variety of media such as vase painting, European opera, and cinema—from Ingmar Bergman’s version of Mozart’s Magic Flute to Ridley Scott’s science fiction classic, Blade Runner—Nagy provides students who have no previous background in classical Greek civilization with a fully engaging and immediately accessible introduction to the major themes and conceptual motifs of this ancient literature, its myths and ritual practices.

-Students will have access to dynamically linked online texts, video lectures and discussions, annotation tools, and online forums, all of which are designed to engage students from around the world in a continual dialogue with the literature of ancient Greece.
-Throughout the course Nagy incorporates a strongly comparative approach featuring analyses of other forms of artistic representation, such as the visual world of painting, the dramatic place of theatre, and musical, choral, and sculptural expression.
+Participants will have access to dynamically linked online texts, video lectures and discussions, annotation tools, and online forums, all of which are designed to engage students from around the world in a continual dialogue with the literature of ancient Greece.
+Throughout the project Nagy incorporates a strongly comparative approach featuring analyses of other forms of artistic representation, such as the visual world of painting, the dramatic place of theater, and musical, choral, and sculptural expression.

 As a former TF for this course, count me in!
 Let me know how I can participate!
 Really fabulous!
 Kudos!